radius-project/design-notes/resources/2023-10-simulated-environment.md

 ## Open issues

 - Do we need simulated environments to be supported with recipes?
+Yes